COVID-19 Resources and Supports for Families

 Parenting and Caregiving Resources

-This organization’s emergency respite program offers funding and resources to support caregivers who are not receiving any respite services and have an urgent need for respite care in the absence of any other funding source.
-The website gives examples of qualifying circumstances and information on how to apply.
+The Emergency Respite Care Program offers funding and resources to support caregivers who are not receiving any respite services and have an urgent need for respite care in the absence of any other funding source.
+Emergency respite care may be for an unplanned or planned event for reasons including: